procore/documentation/tutorials/tutorial_e_signature_integration.md

 Signed copies of the document can be returned to Procore’s Documents tool (at a minimum), allowing users to save executed documents within Procore as a project's system of record.
 Permissions around this tool can also add an extra layer of security to keep needed documents confidential.
 Additional functionality can be added to the integration for completing business processes.
-For example, Procore’s API can be utilized to also update the status of a contract to “Complete,” record the date the document was signed, and mark the contract as executed.
+For example, Procore’s API can be utilized to also update the status of a contract to “Complete”, record the date the document was signed, and mark the contract as executed.

 ## Accessing PDF Files